replaytv/colortv-docs/colortv/docs/androidTVSDK.md

 #### setRowCount(Device device, int rowCount)

-This method is used to set the number of rows in RecyclerView with id `ctv_rvGrid` for a specified device type.
+This method is used to set the number of rows in RecyclerView with id `ctvRcRvGrid` for a specified device type.

 #### setSnapEnabled(boolean enabled)